-1) targeted surveillance, as described in Chapter 1.4., has been in place in the compartment for at least the last [one] yearswithout detection of HPR-deleted ISAV, and basic biosecurity conditions have been continuously met for at least [one] year prior to commencement of targeted surveillance;
+targeted surveillance, as described in Chapter 1.4., has been in place in the compartment for at least the last [one] years without detection of HPR-deleted ISAV, and basic biosecurity conditions have been continuously met and have been in place for at least [one] year prior to commencement of targeted surveillance;

-- 2) it previously made a self-declaration of freedom for a compartment from infection with HPR-deleted ISAV and subsequently lost its free status due to the detection of HPR-deleted ISAV in the compartment but the following conditions have been met: - all aquatic animals within the compartment have been killed and disposed of by means that minimise the likelihood of further transmission of HPR-deleted ISAV, the appropriate disinfection procedures (as described in Chapter 4.4.) have been completed, and the compartment has been fallowed as described in Chapter 4.7.; - b) previously existing basic biosecurity conditions, including the compartment biosecurity plan, have been reviewed and modified as necessary and have continuously been in place from the time of restocking with aquatic animals from an approved pathogen free source in accordance with the requirements of Articles 10.4.13. and 10.4.14. as appropriate; and - targeted surveillance, as described in Chapter 1.4., has been in place for at least the last [one] year without detection of HPR-deleted ISAV.
+- 2) it previously made a self-declaration of freedom for a compartment from infection with HPR-deleted ISAV and subsequently lost its free status due to the detection of HPR-deleted ISAV in the compartment but the following conditions have been met: - a) all aquatic animals within the compartment have been killed and disposed of by means that minimise the likelihood of further transmission of HPR-deleted ISAV, the appropriate disinfection procedures (as described in Chapter 4.4.) have been completed, and the compartment has been fallowed as described in Chapter 4.7.; and - b) previously existing basic biosecurity conditions, including the compartment biosecurity plan, have been reviewed and modified as necessary and have continuously been in place from the time of restocking with aquatic animals from an approved pathogen free source in accordance with the requirements of Articles 10.4.13. and 10.4.14. as appropriate; and - c) one survey for infection with HPR-deleted ISAV has been completed at least [six months] after restocking (as described in Article 1.4.14.) without detection of the pathogen.